rrathi0705/tribute-page/README.md

 # tribute-page
-This is atribute page for free code camp project for frontend developer
+This is a tribute page for free code camp project for frontend developer.